opsschool/curriculum/networking_101.rst

    addresses that allow hosts to address their data to one or more systems on the same Ethernet segment.
-The MAC address is a flat (non-hierarchical) 48-bit address, and therefore when a node sends out a MAC broadcast frame (usually written as FF:FF:FF:FF:FF:FF), all stations on the layer-2 segment receive it.
+The MAC address is a flat (non-hierarchical) 48-bit address, and therefore when a node sends out a MAC broadcast frame (usually written as FF:FF:FF:FF:FF:FF), all stations on the Layer 2 segment receive it.
    Therefore, a layer 2 segment is also known as a "broadcast domain".

 *  Layer 3 - Network layer